 How Can Insulin Resistance Cause Cardiovascular Disease?

-The insulin resistance is a condition in which the cells fail to respond to the hormone insulin properly.
+Insulin resistance is a condition in which the cells fail to respond to the hormone insulin properly.

 As a result, the body starts to produce more insulin when the glucose is released into the bloodstream from digesting carbohydrates.